-SOC 2 is based on five well-known trust services criteria.
+SOC 2 is based on five well-known trust service criteria.
 That said, SOC 2 is intended to be flexible, and a SOC 2 report can be tailored to your organization’s unique needs.

-This guide is designed to walk you through SOC 2 and guide your organization towards certification success.
+This guide will take you through SOC 2 and your organization toward certification success.

 What Is SOC 2?

 System and Organization Controls for Service Organizations 2, more commonly known as SOC 2, is a reporting framework to determine whether a service organization’s controls and practices effectively safeguard the privacy, confidentiality, and security of customer data, particularly if this data is stored in the cloud.

 The SOC 2 framework evolved from SAS 70, which assured users that data centers were secure and proper controls governed their use.

 SAS 70, however, had many weaknesses.
 It defined no specific benchmarks to hold data center operators accountable or a minimum bar they must achieve.
 Instead, it simply verified through an audit that the data center followed its controls and processes.
 As a result, a certification for SAS 70 did not exist.